Northside Hospital Visitation Guidelines

 - Northside Hospital Gwinnett – 11 a.m.–8 p.m.

 The visitor must remain the same person for the duration of the visit and must be age 16 or older.

 - One visitor will be allowed for non-COVID Emergency Department patients.
 The visitor must remain the same person for the duration of the visit.

 - Women’s Services, surgical and procedural areas will continue to permit one support person/care partner per patient.
 Labor & Delivery patients are allowed one support person (includes doulas) of the mother's choosing for the duration of the hospital stay.
 No substitutions are allowed.

-- Northside Hospital Special Care Nurseries will permit two primary caregivers to visit their infant in the NICU for eight hours each day; this may be extended to four hours for discharge training.
+- Northside Hospital Special Care Nurseries will permit two primary caregivers to visit their infant in the NICU for eight hours each day; this may be extended by four hours for discharge training.
 Northside staff will continue to provide resources – including tablets for live streaming and emailed photographs – to enable visitors to connect with the babies.

 - Patients undergoing outpatient surgery or procedures are allowed one visitor in the waiting room.

 - Visitors are not allowed at outpatient facilities, including all Northside Hospital Cancer Institute outpatient oncology practices and infusion centers.